teamradish/TRTwitchPlaysBot/README.md

 * Robust, pluggable virtual controller architecture - add your own custom virtual controller to support additional platforms and types of play.
 * Flexible console infrastructure - change inputs, add new inputs, or even add a new console with an entirely different set of inputs, on the fly.
 * Modular - TRBot is separated into parts, allowing those parts to be used as a library in an application.
 The core application, `TRBot.Main`, functions this way.
-* Commands - Modify, interact with, or obtain information from TRBot through commands entered as text.
+* Commands - Modify, interact with, and obtain information from TRBot through commands entered as text.
 Command can be simple, such as [`SayCommand`](./TRBot/TRBot.Commands/Commands/SayCommand.cs), or more complex, such as [`AddInputCommand`](./TRBot/TRBot.Commands/Commands/AddInputCommand.cs).
 * Twitch Plays quality-of-life enhancements - macros, game logs, user silencing (without timeout/ban), stop all ongoing inputs, and switch consoles on the fly.
 * SQLite database with configurable data and settings, including access levels, commands, virtual controller count, and more.
 Any data changes are immediately reflected in TRBot.
 * Moderation features - control access to commands, inputs, and other features independent of platform.